-Mange is a generic term for skin conditions caused by certain species of mites in animals.
-When these mites affect people, the name for the issue is scabies.
+Mange is a term for skin conditions caused by a species of mites in certain animals, such as dogs and cats.
+When these mites affect people, it is known as scabies.

 Mites are microscopic, eight-legged parasites that can live on animals, including dogs, cats, and humans.
 To lay their eggs, they either burrow into the skin or hair follicles.